-• Itemized deductions that Form 1040 filers report on Schedule A (Form 1040).

-• Soil and water conservation expenditures and endangered species recovery expenditures.
-See section 175 for limitations on the amount you are allowed to deduct.

-Expenditures for the removal of architectural and transportation barriers to the elderly and disabled that the corporation elected to treat as a current expense.
-The deductions are limited by section 190(c) to \$15,000 per year from all sources.
-Interest expense allocated to debt-financed distributions.
+- Itemized deductions that Form 1040 or 1040-SR filers report on Schedule A (Form 1040 or 1040-SR). - Soil and water conservation expenditures and endangered species recovery expenditures.
+See section 175 for limitations on the amount you are allowed to deduct. - Expenditures for the removal of architectural and transportation barriers to the elderly and disabled that the corporation elected to treat as a current expense.
+The deductions are limited by section 190(c) to \$15,000 per year from all sources. - Interest expense allocated to debt-financed distributions.
 The manner in which you report such interest expense depends on your use of the distributed debt proceeds.
-If the proceeds were used in a trade or business activity, report the interest on Schedule E (Form 1040), line 28.
+If the proceeds were used in a trade or business activity, report the interest on Schedule E (Form 1040 or 1040-SR), line 28.
 In column (a) enter the name of the corporation and "interest expense."
 If you materially participated in the trade or business activity, enter the interest expense in column (i).
-If you didn't materially participate in the activity. follow the Instructions for Form 8582 to figure the interest expense you can report in column (g).
+If you didn't materially participate in the activity, follow the Instructions for Form 8582 to figure the interest expense you can report in column (g).
 Material participation is defined earlier under Passive Activity Limitations.
 If the proceeds were used in an investment activity, report the interest on Form 4952.
 If the proceeds are used for personal purposes, the interest is generally not deductible.

-Contributions to a capital construction fund (CCF).
-The deduction for a CCF investment isn't taken on Schedule E (Form 1040).
-Instead, you subtract the deduction from the amount that would normally be entered as taxable income on Form 1040, line 10.
-In the margin to the left of line 10, enter "CCF" and the amount of the deduction.
-Penalty on early withdrawal of savings.
-Report this amount on Schedule 1 (Form 1040), line 30.
-Film, television, and live theatrical production expenses.
+- Contributions to a capital construction fund (CCF).
+The deduction for a CCF investment isn't taken on Schedule E (Form 1040 or 1040-SR).
+Instead, you subtract the deduction from the amount that would normally be entered as taxable income on Form 1040 or 1040-SR, line 11b.
+In the margin to the left of line 11b, enter "CCF" and the amount of the deduction. - Penalty on early withdrawal of savings.
+Report this amount on Schedule 1 (Form 1040 or 1040-SR), line 17. - Film, television, and live theatrical production expenses.
 The corporation will provide a statement that describes the film, television, or live theatrical production generating these expenses.
 Generally, if the aggregate cost of the production exceeds \$15 million, you aren't entitled to the deduction.
 The limitation is \$20 million for productions in certain areas (see section 181 for details).
-If you didn't materially participate in the activity, use Form 8582 to determine the amount that can be reported on Schedule E (Form 1040), line 28, column (g).
-If you materially participated in the production activity, report the deduction on Schedule E (Form 1040), line 28, column (i).
-Current year section 108(i) original issue discount (OID) deduction.
-The corporation will provide your share of the corporation's OID deduction deferred under section 108(i)(2)(A)(i) that is allowable as a deduction in the current tax year under section 108(i) (2)(A)(ii) or section 108(i)(5)(D)(i) or (ii).

-• The corporation will provide you with a statement with domestic production activities information that you must use to figure the domestic production activities deduction.
+If you didn't materially participate in the activity. use Form 8582 to determine the amount that can be reported on Schedule E (Form 1040 or 1040-SR), line 28, column (g).
+If you materially participated in the production activity, report the deduction on Schedule E (Form 1040 or 1040-SR), line 28, column (i). - Current year section 108(i) original issue discount (OID) deduction.
+The corporation will provide your share of the corporation's OID deduction deferred under section 108(i)(2)(A)(i) that is allowable as a deduction in the current tax year under section 108(i) (2)(A)(ii) or section 108(i)(5)(D)(i) or (ii). - The corporation will provide you with a statement with domestic production activities information that you must use to figure the domestic production activities deduction.
 Use Form 8903, Domestic Production Activities Deduction, to figure this deduction.
 For details, see the Instructions for Form 8903.